Electric vehicle charging infrastructure for the public sector & local authorities

 Our customised reporting & consolidated billing is easy to use

 - Our pricing and fees are as simple and transparent as possible.
-We apply no joining, membership or connection charges and our prices average £0.23 per kW, which is 23% lower than the national average of over £0.30 per kW.
+We apply no joining, membership or connection charges.
+From 1 June 2022, our tariff will be 35p per kWh.

 - With our consolidated billing system, you can easily manage access and usage and incentivise usage thanks to adjustable tariffs.
 Our automated, on-demand reporting allows you to have a full overview of charging sessions and the data that matters to your council while helping you manage charging according to the user (e.g. taxi drivers, NHS, council fleet vehicles).